 where $x$ is an n-dimensional real or complex function of time, $dW_{j}$ is a vector of real Gaussian noises, and the product notation $\circ$ indicates the use of Stratonovich calculus, for definiteness.

-The usual analysis assumes that the desired quantity is either a probability averaged over an infinite number of samples, called 'weak' convergence, or else a sample with a known noise, called 'strong' convergence \citep{Kloeden1992numerical,burrage2006comment,jentzen2009numerical}.
-Many different orders are possible, depending on the method.
-However, there is another error source in the first case, which is the sampling error.
+The usual analyses assume that the desired quantity is either a probability averaged over an infinite number of samples, called 'weak' convergence, or else a sample with a known noise, called 'strong' convergence \citep{Kloeden1992numerical,burrage2006comment,jentzen2009numerical}.
+Different orders are possible, depending on the method.
+Yet there is another error source, which is the sampling error.

 Similar combinations of errors due to different resources are found for partial differential equations and stochastic partial differential equations.
-In this paper, we focus on probabilities or moments, which are often of most physical interest, to obtain the strategy giving the lowest total error for some resource, or minimizes resource use for a specified total error criterion.
-These give the same complexity order, as demonstrated above.
+In this paper, we focus on probabilities or moments, to obtain a strategy giving the lowest total error for the total resource used.